spartan-holochain-counsel/hc-cooperative-content/README.md

 Holochain app is essentially just a suggestion because the end-user can ultimately choose how they want to read the DHT.

+#### What is so complicated about multi-agent authority?
+A simple solution would be to include the list of authorized agents in the entry that they are allowed to update.
+The complications in the "simple" approach occur when you want to add/remove an agent from a collection of content entries.
+Each content entry must be updated in order to change the list of authorized agents.
+Even if the list is moved to its own entry type, the content's reference to the agent list would have to be updated.
+This project provides a solution that allows the agent list to change without forcing the content entries to also be updated.

 ### Usage
 Implementing Coop Content in a DNA will require that